-The power modules function normally when the Inhibit pin is left open-circuit, providing a regulated output whenever a valid source voltage is connected to V{in} with respect to GND.
+The power modules function normally when the Inhibit pin is left open-circuit, providing a regulated output whenever a valid source voltage is connected to Vin with respect to GND.
 Figure 9 shows the typical application of the inhibit function.
 Note the discrete transistor (Q1).
-The Inhibit control has its own internal pull-up to +Vin potential (12 V).
-An open-collector or open-drain device is recommended to control this input.
+The Inhibit control has its own internal pull-up to +Vin potential.
 The input is not compatible with TTL logic devices.
+An opencollector (or open-drain) discrete transistor is recommended for control.